Marvel Super Heroes Advanced Set: Contents

-Marvel Super Heroes Advanced Set is a more complex version of the basic rules that can, however, stand alone.
-The "Universal Table" is still included, but it is more elaborate, allowing for a greater variety of results.
-Character creation includes detailed powers revised into 10 categories (Movement, Mental Powers, Energy Control, etc.).
-Combat is considerably more complex than in the Basic rules and includes magic and magical powers.
-Also includes numerous weapons and vehicles, more campaign info, 45 heroes, 28 villains, 9 "entities," character cards, and cardstock miniatures.
-A Judge's Book has been included in the Advanced Set along with a larger set of character stat cards, a new set of 3-D fold-up characters and a new map.
+Marvel Super Heroes Advanced Set is a boxed set which contains a more complex but standalone version of the rules found in the original Marvel Super Heroes: The Heroic Role-Playing Game basic set.
+It contains a more elaborate "Universal Table" which enables a wider variety of results to happen.
+Character creation involves detailed superhuman powers now in 10 categories (such as Movement, Mental Powers, or Energy Control), and combat is more complex as well and has rules for magic.
+This set presents statistics for many weapons and vehicles, more information on campaigns, game statistics for 45 heroes, 28 villains, and 9 special entities, as well as character cards and cardstock miniatures.
+The Advanced Set includes a Judge's Book as well as a larger set of character statistic cards, 3-D fold-up characters and a map not found in the original set.

-The set provides a new character generation system in which attributes can now take any value, and rank is determined by the range into which the score falls.
-The FEAT and combat systems have been expanded to give more types of action and better definitions of what characters can do and the results of doing it.
-Resources are now an attribute rather than a pool of points to be spent, and each power also has a rating to determine how strong it is an allow power FEATs.
-Negative popularity is now official.
-Area movement has been kept, but there is an alternative "ranged movement" system as well.
-There are some comprehensive tables detailing stats for weapons and vehicles and some rules for building an HQ.
-The Universal Table has been expanded at the upper end to include extremely powerful beings.
-All of the rules of the game are in the Players' Book, while the Judges' Book contains statistics for all the major Marvel characters re-done for the new system.
-The set comes with soft plastic dice and a wax crayon, card character sheets for the Marvel characters and card figures, and a map of New York.
+The set provides a new character generation system in which characters can have attributes of any value, with rank determined according to the range where the score falls.
+The set includes expansions to the FEAT and combat systems which allows for an increase in available types of action and with improved definitions of what characters are able to do and how to determine the appropriate results.
+Resources have become an attribute instead of a pool of points that a character spends, and every power is given a rating to show its strength and allow for FEATs for that power.
+Negative popularity has become an official rule.
+The rules for area movement were retained, with an alternative system for ranged movement added.
+Comprehensive tables for weapons and vehicles statistics are included as well as rules for constructing a headquarters.
+The Universal Table is expanded at its higher end to include extremely powerful beings.
+The game rules are all in the Players' Book, while the Judges' Book contains Advanced Set statistics for all of the significant Marvel characters.
+The set comes with soft plastic dice and a wax crayon, as well as card character sheets and card figures, and a map of New York.